 Another case in which a project manager can be a welcome ally to the Scrum Team is in large, complex organizations with massive bureaucratic structures in place.
 In such organizations, Scrum Teams have to exist in an ecosystem that is riddled with politics, governance and regulations, established processes, documentation and reporting, complex stakeholder structures and much more.

 In theory, the Scrum Master is the one to protect the Scrum Team in such an ecosystem.
 However, many Scrum Masters do not have all the skills and the experience to handle all of this, while in some cases they are simply spread too thin (being Scrum Masters to more than one team, also handling development work, etc.).
 Even in situations when they are well-equipped, this would consume far too much of their time, causing them to neglect other aspects of their role.

 Once again, a project manager might be just what the team needs, facing outwards and providing an added layer of protection for the team.

 After all, we get down to transparency, inspection and adaptation.
 If it is obvious that an addition of a project manager might improve a Scrum Team, is it really in the spirit of Scrum to ignore this because of old grudges or some other reason?

 Project manager responsibilities in Scrum are a complex issue when one considers the history, the new roles Scrum introduces and especially when one is realistic about the various environments in which Scrum Teams operate.

 Still, with a bit of good faith and a lot of good collaboration, Scrum projects can run like clockwork.

-If you are looking for a free tool that will help you manage your projects (whether you are a Project Manager, Product Owner, Scrum Master, or none of the above), make sure to give VivifyScrum a go!
+If you are looking for Scrum software that will help you manage your projects (whether you are a Project Manager, Product Owner, Scrum Master, or none of the above), make sure to give VivifyScrum a go!